AngelMcCrary-Lupson/tft-patch-comp-analyzer/README.md

 ## Usage
 Expected Usage

+1. Run welcomegui.py script with python
-1. Generate a JSON file of player composition data
+2. Generate a JSON file of player composition data
-2. Fill in the form with the desired parameters to generate a JSON file of player composition data.
+3. Fill in the form with the desired parameters to generate a JSON file of player composition data.
 [![Product Demo Generator][gen-product-screenshot]]
-3. Load the generated file to graph the data [![Product Demo Graph][graph-product-screenshot]]
+4. Load the generated file to graph the data [![Product Demo Graph][graph-product-screenshot]]

 Library Setup Test